Azure/ResourceModules/modules/storage/storage-account/local-user/README.md

 | [`homeDirectory`](#parameter-homedirectory) | string | The local user home directory. |
 | [`sshAuthorizedKeys`](#parameter-sshauthorizedkeys) | array | The local user SSH authorized keys for SFTP. |

+### Parameter: `hasSshKey`

+Indicates whether SSH key exists.
+Set it to false to remove existing SSH key.

+- Required: Yes
+- Type: bool

+### Parameter: `hasSshPassword`

+Indicates whether SSH password exists.
+Set it to false to remove existing SSH password.

+- Required: Yes
+- Type: bool

+### Parameter: `name`

+The name of the local user used for SFTP Authentication.

+- Required: Yes
+- Type: string

+### Parameter: `permissionScopes`

+The permission scopes of the local user.

+- Required: Yes
+- Type: array

+### Parameter: `storageAccountName`

+The name of the parent Storage Account.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`